vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/04_rbac/README.md

 {{- end -}}
 ```

-You can now use the `default` Role that comes with HULL in the standard scenario and add the `rules:` as shown here and we'll look at interesting aspects afterwards:
+You can now use the `default` Role that comes with HULL in the standard scenario and add the `rules:` as shown here and look at interesting aspects afterwards:

 ```sh
 echo '  objects: